fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/developer/index.md

 layout: default
 slug: food-and-drink-menu
 menu: developer
-title: Food and Drink Menu Developer Documentation
+title: Five Star Restaurant Menu Developer Documentation (Archived)
 ---
 The developer documentation is for coders who want to learn how to extend the plugin with custom templates, plugin hooks and more.